Corpay, Inc. (CPAY) Stock Price & Analysis

 Longer-Term Market Trend (Mid to Long Term)

-As of 2026-02-06, CPAY is breaking down after a failed trend.
+As of 2026-03-25, CPAY is showing signs of slowing down.
 Over the longer term, the trend remains bullish.

 Short Interest & Covering Risk for CPAY